clausejs/clausejs/README.md

 ## Why Specky

 Specky's goal is to provide the defining contract/protocol for your JS app.
-By writing a set of specs for your app *once*, Specky helps you squeeze a lot of leverage out your effort, including
+By writing a set of specs for your app *once*, you can get a lot of leverage out your effort, including

 - Clearly-defined expectations for your app's functions and data structures
 - **Runtime validation** for your data and functions (compile-time analysis may be possible in the future)